onkarmundekar/Covid19-Analysis-Using-R-And-ShinyDashboard/README.md

 tidyr- Packages in the R language are a collection of R functions, compiled code, and sample data.

-stringr - The stringr package provide a cohesive set of functions designed to make working with strings as easy as possible
+stringr - The stringr package provide a cohesive set of functions designed to make working with strings as easy as possible.

+Output images you can find it in ppt file.